-For the last 5 years I’ve been using a Janome TXL607 (reviewed here) which I love but was struggling to fit a full size quilt under it when quilting.
+For the last 5 years I’ve been using a Janome TXL607 (this model is now discontinued) which I love but was struggling to fit a full size quilt under it when quilting.
 When I make quilts I make them big!
 The last one was over 2.5 metres long so I decided it was time to look at getting a long arm machine.

 I was very happy with my first machine so I wanted to stick with Janome again for the next machine.
 A few friends of mine have Memory Crafts and told me they were amazing so I had a browse of the range and fell in love with the new MC 9400 QCP.
 It has a huge amount of space under the arm for quilting, 11 inches!